 Mexican Hand Blown Glasses

 Midway down the Mercado de Artisanias in San Miguel de Allende is a tiny little glass store where we get our unique drinking and mezcal glasses.
 The ones with slight imperfections and swirls of color are what we like best.
 We buy anywhere between 2-6 of the same type and have a very nice collection of patterns and colors to choose from when people come over.
-I found a variety on both Amazon (below) and from Rustic Design Details on Etsy.
+I found a variety on both Mexicanhobo and Rustic Design Details on Etsy.

 Everyone comments on our talavera dinner plates.
 We use them a lot for everyday and special dinners, and you’ll see them as common backgrounds in our food photography posts.
 On one of our trips to Mexico City, we bought 10 plates at the Mercado de Artisanas and brought them back in our carry-on.
 Two years later, we were paying shipping charges to move them to Mexico!